Home / Comparisons / Babbel vs Rosetta Stone

 However, that’s not to say everyone would like Babbel better.
 If you’re more of a visual learner, or want to be tested daily with a more immersive learning experience, Rosetta Stone could be a better fit and work really well for you.

-At the end of the day, however, I personally found the Babbel lessons to more engaging, the right length for me, and ultimately, it was a more effective, less frustrating program.
+At the end of the day, however, I personally found the Babbel lessons to more engaging, the right length for me, and ultimately, it was a more effective language learning program.

 Which language app is better, Babbel or Rosetta Stone?

-After testing each program, our team firmly believes Babbel offers the more effective language courses from top to bottom.
-Rosetta Stone might be a good option for visual leaners, but on the whole, Babbel is more balanced, engaging and effective.
+After using each program, our team believes Babbel offers the more effective language courses and we give them a higher overall rating.
+Rosetta Stone is a good option for visual leaners because of their image-heavy lessons, but on the whole, Babbel is more balanced, engaging and effective.

 How does Babbel compare to Rosetta Stone?

 Lesson format is one of the biggest differences between Rosetta Stone and Babbel.
-The Rosetta Stone lessons primarily revolve around matching phrases to images, whereas the Babbel lessons are more diverse and engaging with their greater variety of practice drills.
+The Rosetta Stone lessons primarily revolve around matching phrases to images, while the Babbel lessons are more diverse and engaging with a greater variety of practice drills.

 Is Babbel cheaper than Rosetta Stone?